-However, you have nowhere near enough working capital to buy the product to fulfill the order.
+However, you have nowhere near enough working capital to buy the product to fulfil the order.
 What can you do?
-You have heard of PO Funding or Purchase Order financing but you don’t understand how it works, whether you qualify or the steps to being approved.
+You have heard of PO Funding or Purchase Order financing, but you don’t understand how it works, whether you qualify or the steps to being approved.
 Also, how does PO Funding differ from Invoice Factoring?
 First, let’s discuss the mechanics of both tools to get you more working capital.

 Purchase order financing gives companies a short-term solution for funding the inventory required to complete sales transactions.
 Importers, exporters, distributors, wholesalers, outsource manufacturers, Government Contractors and assemblers can all utilize PO Funding where:

 - Spikes in seasonal sales are straining cash flow